-In this article we'll explore how to combine your own customer data with a ChatGPT prompt and showing the results in Zendesk next to a ticket.
+In this article we'll show you how to combine your own customer data with a GPT prompt and display the results in Zendesk right next to a ticket.

 We'll do this using a no-code/low-code data pipeline tool called FactBranch and will show the results in FactBranch's Zendesk app so your agents can see the outputs when they open a ticket.
 You can also follow this video that walks you through the setup from start to finish.